kidsbits/KD3025-Kidsbits-STEM-/docs/1.kidsuno/Smart Safe House_kidsuno.md

 ![Baud2](media/Baud2.png)

-After uploading code, when the PIR motion sensor detects a human motion, it outputs high and the red LED goes off.
+After uploading code, when the PIR motion sensor detects **a human motion**, it outputs high and the red LED goes off.
 Monitor prints *Some body is in this area!* ;

 ![3305](media/3305.png)